KNUE: From local to corporate ownership

 The 1990s saw rapid shifts in ownership as the industry consolidated.
 Broadcasters Unlimited sold itself to GulfStar Communications in 1994 for $12.5 million, which included KNUE and sister stations in Texarkana and Waco.
 The Hicks brothers, who founded GulfStar, then sold the company and its 54 stations in 1997 to Capstar Broadcasting Partners, which R. Steven Hicks had formed the year prior.
 Chancellor Media acquired Capstar for $4.1 billion in 1999, changed its name to AMFM, and then merged with Clear Channel Communications in a $23 billion transaction that October.

 Clear Channel retained the Tyler cluster until 2007, when it began downsizing and selling off smaller-market stations.
 The company sold 52 stations in 11 markets in Texas, Oklahoma, and Arkansas, including KNUE, to Gap Broadcasting, a Dallas-based company owned by George Laughlin.
 Gap Broadcasting and co-owned Gap West were merged with the former Regent Communications to form Townsquare Media after Oaktree Capital Management, already an investor in the Gap companies, became the majority owner of Regent after its bankruptcy.

+In 2011, Buddy Logan arrived a KNUE and created the syndicated Texas and Red Dirt radio program Radio Texas, LIVE! for 15 years it was the most-respected and electrifying Texas Music show in the country.
+In December 2025, he left to the dismay of his rabid fanbase.

 On August 2, 2021, KNUE dropped the syndicated Big D and Bubba morning show after 21 years in favor of a local morning show hosted by newly appointed brand manager Billy Jenkins and former midday host Tara Holley.
 The change was made "to do more to support our local businesses" and help the station "do more to give back to our community".
 After outcry from fans of Big D and Bubba, the show was quickly picked up by rival country outlet KKUS.